ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-anderlopezgithub/pasapasa/README.md

 # Service definition:
-- We have two dockers:
+- We have four dockers:
 1. An Ubuntu (latest version) one which contains the flags.
 2. One who has install apache service.
 The attacker has access to a web page (web_docker) and has to look for information that can help him accessing the other docker.